You can now connect with Lemieux Library on Facebook, Flickr, and YouTube.

 The library provides access to thousands of online resources both on- and off-campus.
 Here are some tips for logging in.

-The catalog of our consortium, Summit, is also available to anyone via the web.
+The catalog of our consortium, Summit, is part of Primo.

 Lemieux Library provides SU patrons online access to their individual library account information (such as items checked out, unpaid bills, and holds) plus the ability to renew materials already checked out.

 Access these services by clicking on "Sign In" located in the upper right-hand region of any library catalog page.
 Log in with your SU username and password.

 Most of the Library's other online resources, such as databases, are available from anywhere worldwide, by logging in with an active SU Network ID and password.